Stefano Bloch: Education and career

-Bloch is a graduate of the University of Minnesota (Ph.D.), UCLA (MA), the University of California, Santa Cruz (BA), and Los Angeles Valley College (AAS).

 Bloch is a member of the American Association of Geographers, the American Society of Criminology, the UA Center for Latin American Studies, the Institute for LGBT Studies, and is an executive board member of the Graduate Interdisciplinary Program in Social, Cultural, and Critical Theory at the University of Arizona.

-In 2020, Bloch's master seminar "Researching and Writing an Autoethnography of the Street" was convened by Tricia Rose at the Center for the Study of Race and Ethnicity in America at Brown University.

 Bloch's writing on gang member identification appeared as an op-ed in The New York Times and his work on police shootings involving pet dogs co-authored with sociologist Daniel E. Martinez appeared in Slate.com.

-In 2021, Bloch was awarded an "Early Career Scholars Award" for excellence in research, service, and teaching at the University of Arizona, and was awarded a College of Social and Behavioral Sciences "Excellence in Undergraduate Teaching Award."

-Scholarly writing and publications
+Scholarly writing

+According to the editors of the Oxford Handbook of Gangs and Society, Bloch's research "infuses cultural geography with critical criminology to advocate for the inclusion of gangs and gang members in geographical theories of space and place.
+He contends that a deeper understanding of notions of territoriality and neighborhood would benefit geography generally and gang research specifically.
+[He] charts the path forward for how to make 'geography a home for gang studies.'”

-Professor Bloch's research on policing, carcerality, race, and displacement has been published in academic journals including Antipode (journal) (2021) with Enrique Alan Olivares-Pelayo, Geography Compass (2021), Critical Criminology (journal) (2020), Progress in Human Geography (2020), in Urban Studies (journal) with anthropologist Susan A. Phillips, and in other scholarly venues.
+Professor Bloch's research on policing, carcerality, race, and displacement has been published in academic journals including Antipode (journal) (2021) with Enrique Alan Olivares-Pelayo, Geography Compass (2021), Critical Criminology (journal) (2020), Progress in Human Geography (2020), in Urban Studies (journal) with anthropologist Susan A. Phillips, Environment and Planning, Dialogues in Urban Research, Antipode (journal), Human Geography on Edward W. Soja, and in other scholarly venues.

 In a 2018 article published in the Journal of Contemporary Ethnography, Bloch coined the term "place based elicitation" to describe interviewing techniques that allow for reflexive, in-situ expression by members of criminal subcultures.

-In a 2019 article on gentrification and gang injunctions in the Echo Park neighborhood of Los Angeles, published in Environment and Planning D: Society & Space, Bloch and co-author D. Meyer coined the term "implicit revanchism".

-In 2020, Bloch co-authored with University of Arizona sociologist Daniel E. Martinez, "Canicide by Cop: A geographical analysis of canine killings by police in Los Angeles," published in the journal Geoforum.